 3. Using VLOOKUP for a Range Lookup

-In this alternative formula we use VLOOKUP again, but this time for a range lookup.
+In this nested if formulas alternative, we use VLOOKUP again, but this time for a range lookup.

 Take the example below where we have a list of exam scores and we need to assign a grade for each score.

-A nested IF approach could look like this.
+A nested IF formulas approach could look like this.

 Or even like this.